Basic sugar free Muffins

 Method

-Start by turning on your oven to 200 °C so that it will be up to temperature consider, Sword Display Case by the time your muffins are ready to bake.
+Start by turning on your oven to 200 °C so that it will be up to temperature why not visit, Boat Building by the time your muffins are ready to bake.
 Also grease your muffin pan or pans.
 You can make as many as 12 to 14 sugar free muffins with this recipe, depending on the size of the pan or pans.
 If you use a pan that has six compartments that are 9 cm diameter in size, you'll get six really big muffins.

 Start by sifting all the dry ingredients together.
 An ordinary hand-held sieve will do.

-Now here's a change look at, RC Tank Kit from the original recipe.
+Now here's a change also look at, How to make Pottery from the original recipe.
 Instead of just breaking the eggs into the mix and then adding the milk and the melted butter, pour the milk into a separate container and add the eggs to the milk.
 Use a fork to mix the eggs and milk together.

 Add the butter and the milk-egg mixture to your dry ingredients and stir gently.
 Don't beat!